Ears are an increasingly popular place for wearable tech to sit, with a number of smart headphone and hearable startups now entering the space.

 It also has all those same solid fitness tracking features as the original Dash, including run and swim tracking, plus the waterproof design along with the built-in music player make it our go-to model for swimming too.
 We found the heart rate monitor accuracy falls short of the Jabra Sport Elite, though, with the Dash trailing behind the chest strap by a lengthy margin as we hit the highest intensity.

 Bragi comes out number one not only for being the most feature-rich hearable on our list, but for giving us fewest reasons to remove its hearable from our ears.
 And that's how it should be.
 Overall, the Dash Pro is an impressively smart hearable, even if the fitness tracking left us a little unsatisfied in testing.
+Word of warning: It is sold out on Bragi's website, though you can still find it on Amazon.

 Wareable verdict: Bragi Dash Pro review